w3c/wai-tutorials/source/images/index.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** Removing images from websites (so called “text-only versions”) makes websites less accessible and functional for these users and these situations.
+**Note:** Removing images from websites (so called “text-only versions”) make them less accessible and functional for these users and situations.

 {::nomarkdown}
 <%= notes_end %>